Alabs02/House-Allocation-Algorithm/README.md

 Write a loop to check if the lowest is is equal to or greater than B the budget.
-Finally subtract the individual prices from the budget until it is not possible Boom you get the maximum number of houses can be purchased base on the budgeted amount.
+Finally subtract the individual prices from the budget until it is not possible Boom you get the maximum number of houses that can be purchased base on the budgeted amount.

-But currently my code is having some issues, I will fix buy help we be very much appreciated thank you